jdhao/blog_source/ffmpeg_notes_1.md

 ffmpeg -loglevel info
 ```

-The log level `quite` will silence any logging.
-In case you use `-loglevel`, it
+The log level `quiet` will silence any logging.
+In case you use `-loglevel`,
-is useful to specify `-stats` to print some running stats for ffmpeg.
+it is useful to specify `-stats` to print some running stats for ffmpeg.

 Ref: